owncloud/docs/docs/new-version-branch.md

 **Step 4: Set `latest` to 10.x**

 19. Nothing needs to be done there.
-At the moment where the new release gets tagged - which is part of the release process - `latest` will be automatically set to the tagged release number.
+At the moment where the new server release gets tagged - which is part of the release process - `latest` will be automatically set to the tagged release number.
 This works automatically up to version 10.20.
 Post that, backend-admins need to be informed to updated the process behind.